gareth-39/The-Big-Quiz/README.md

 #

-# Functionality
-* All links were hovered over and clicked on to ensure accessibility.
-* Pages all load correctly on all device screen sizes.
-* Navigation buttons across different devices and screen sizes worked as intended.
-* All font awesome icons load on as intended.<br><br>

 #
 # Bugs and Errors:
-* Initially, my javascript had two bugs, the first one was in the game javascript.
+* Initially, my Javascript had two bugs, the first issue one was in the Javascript game.
 When i added a highscore it returned a response of null.
-However, with the help of google and slack, I finally realised that when the user pressed save the option was disabled.
+However, with the help of Google and Slack, I finally realised that when the user pressed save the option was disabled.
 Nevertheless, this issue was remedied easily as I just enabled the save button.

-* The second issue was my CSS file was different on all pages and I coudnt understand why.
+* The second issue was that my CSS file was different on all pages and I coudnt understand why.
 So, thanks to my tutor he helped me to recognise that i had forgotten to link my CSS file to each page in my HTML files.<br><br>

 #